apache/struts-archetypes/struts2-archetype-starter/README.txt

 INFORMATION
 ===========
-- This is Struts 2's "Starter" Maven Archetype
-- To be used to create a simple webapp template that one could alter to meet his/her needs.
+This is Struts 2's "Starter" Maven Archetype, to be used to create a simple webapp template that one could alter to meet their needs.

-- The created template contains
+The created template contains
   - sitemesh integration
   - a simple Struts action
   - a simple Struts action level validation